usmanbashir/book-club-frontend/README.md

 Definitely a general improvement of my skills and understanding of problems.

-## Key Learnings/Takeaways
+## Takeaways
 I noticed the progression I have made in the way I approach issues now compared to the beginning of the course and appreciate that asking for a fresh set of eyes on the code or someone to discuss the problem with helps with getting to the cause.

 ## Bugs

-There are a couple of outstanding bugs in the project at the point of submission:
+There were a couple of outstanding bugs in the project at the point of submission:
 - Although the form fields are set to being required, this is not being enforced.
 - The average rating of a book doesn’t render on page load - this can only be calculated once the API call has been made to the Review model.